12 Overkill Becomes the Norm

 Bob: An illusionary safety, what is that?

-Uzza: It was not enough to get the believers to overkill, He also had to get them to get over their fear of death, to get them to look forward to it if they were going to triumph over the death-wary unbelievers.
+Uzza: It was not enough to get the believers to overkill.
+Allah, Muhammad if you agree with Archie, also had to get them to get over their fear of death, to get them to look forward to it if they were going to triumph over the death-wary unbelievers.

 Gerry: Are you saying that transforming Islam into what some people call a death cult began in earnest after the defeat at Uhud?